-If you terminate employment with the Company or Marsh & McLennan Companies at or after age 55, you are considered a retired employee and you are eligible to receive payment of your vested account balance in any form of payment available under the Plan (rather than only a lump sum payment).
-If you terminate employment with the Company or Marsh & McLennan Companies at or after age 65, your account balance will automatically be 100% vested (regardless of your years of vesting service).
+If you terminate employment with the Company or Marsh & McLennan Companies at or after your normal retirement (age 65), your account balance will automatically be 100% vested (regardless of your years of vesting service).

 ROLLOVER CONTRIBUTIONS

 Amounts received from certain other tax-favored plans that may be eligible for a tax-free transfer to another such plan.